 Ah, the good old days when we were glued to our CRT TVs playing Mario and Contra all day.
-If you want a complete entertainment system, which lets you play multiplayer games for when your friends come over, consoles have got your back.
+If you want a complete entertainment system that lets you play multiplayer games for when your friends come over, consoles have your back.

 Console gaming has been synonymous with entertainment systems and TVs for decades now.
-Be it the Nintendo GameCube or the PlayStation 4, they provide numerous functions apart from just playing games.
+The Nintendo GameCube or the PlayStation y provide numerous functions apart from just playing games.

 Consoles have their exclusive games and their hardware.
 However, console hardware gets outdated pretty quickly as compared to PC hardware.
-Consoles also have slightly poor quality graphics than the PC, and you might bump into a couple of performance issues here and there.
+Consoles also have slightly poor quality graphics than the PC, and you might bump into some performance issues.

 Games are expensive but exclusive too

-Buying games on consoles are also comparatively more expensive than buying them for PC or mobile.
-In a few instances, you might even end up paying extra if you want to play multiplayer.
+Buying games on consoles is comparatively more expensive than buying them for PCs or mobile.
+In a few instances, you might even pay extra to play multiplayer.
 Not to mention all the disappointment as you cannot modify the games.

 But it’s not all darkness.
 Consoles also have some great exclusives to offer, e.g. The Last of Us, the God of War franchise and the recently released Spiderman are some mind-blowing games you can only get on consoles.
 Besides, nothing equals the joy of playing FIFA on a big, beautiful screen.

-All in all, if you want to have a good time playing games and don’t want to stress on about the technicalities and hitting the 60 FPS mark, consoles are the way to go.
+Overall, consoles are the way to go if you want to have a good time playing games and don’t want to stress about the technicalities and hitting the 60 FPS mark.

-You will not only get a satisfying gaming experience, but also an extension to your existing TV that we bet you’ll like.
+You will get a satisfying gaming experience and an extension to your existing TV that we bet you’ll like.

-Mobile gaming is the most readily available and the cheapest way to play games out there.
+Mobile gaming is the most readily available and cheapest way to play games.
 Most of the popular titles are available free of cost.

-Besides, most major gaming titles from PC and console are nowadays being ported to mobile versions, GTA Vice City, GTA San Andreas, Minecraft, FIFA and even PUBG; all these games are available to play on your smartphone right now.
+Besides, most major gaming titles from PC and console are now being ported to mobile versions, GTA Vice City, GTA San Andreas, Minecraft, FIFA and even PUBG; all these games are available on your smartphone right now.

-Most smartphones out there have the horsepower to run almost all the top mobile games.
+Most smartphones have the horsepower to run almost all the top mobile games.
 The good part about these games is that they are not necessarily competitive.

-You can play them the way you like, from a casual 5-minute match to intense sessions that can last 2-3 hours.
-There are multiple events hosted for PUBG mobile in India that offer cash prizes as high as INR 2000 for winning a match.
+You can play them how you like, from a casual 5-minute match to intense sessions lasting 2-3 hours.
+Multiple events hosted for PUBG mobile in India offer cash prizes as high as INR 2000 for winning a match.

-Indian gaming startup GamingMonk has an exclusive mobile gaming league where they cover top mobile games like Clash Royale, PUBG, Asphalt and more.
+Indian gaming startup GamingMonk has an exclusive mobile gaming league covering top mobile games like Clash Royale, PUBG, Asphalt and more.

-A lot of gamepads and gaming accessories for smartphones are available right now, and the best part about them is that they’re dirt cheap.
+Many gamepads and smartphone gaming accessories are available right now, and the best part about them is that they’re dirt cheap.

-Mobile gaming can be a pretty good option if you’re looking to start out in gaming or eSports and don’t want to spend any money initially.
+Mobile gaming can be a pretty good option if you want to start in gaming or eSports and don’t want to spend any money initially.

-Relatively, mobile gaming is in its infancy and sure shows a lot of promise as the technological advances in the world of smartphones is unprecedented.
+Mobile gaming is in its infancy and indeed shows a lot of promise as the technological advances in the world of smartphone sales are unprecedented.

 Which one should you choose?

-What platform you should choose is governed by a number of factors and more importantly, personal preference.
+What platform you should choose is governed by several factors and,d more importantly, personal preference.
 Here are some key points that you should keep in mind though